We Can Consolidation Your Debt Without Another Loan

 Will a Debt Consolidation Program Hurt Your Credit Score?

 Once you have completed the program, this notation is required to be removed.
-In certain circumstances, when a client enrolls in our debt management program and either they or their creditors’ close credit accounts, the client may see a short-term drop in credit score partly due to a change in the ratio of current balance to available credit limit.
+In certain circumstances, when a client enrolls in our DMP and either they or their creditors’ close credit accounts, the client may see a short-term drop in credit score partly due to a change in the ratio of current balance to available credit limit.
 However, this dip is quickly recovered because of on-time payments which lower total debt owed.

 Advantages and Disadvantages of Debt Consolidation Programs